caiks/WBOT02/README.md

 model061|0.177|5 scanned size-potential tiled actual-potential|6|balanced|48 B&W videos|3,000,000|14,246|0.950 (1.457)|14.6|2.8|22|-0.5|0.3|-4.9|1.93|30s unique, 12.0 min diagonal, 1.2 min entropy
 model067|0.5, 0.354, 0.25, 0.177, 0.125, 0.088|4 randomised scanned actual-potential|10|balanced|48 B&W videos|1,000,000|6,815|0.454 (0.910118)|14.1|2.6|21|-0.7|0.7|-7.3|1.87|30s unique, 12.0 min diagonal, 1.2 min entropy

+We are seeing twice as many events at 0.5 as at 0.088 so the entropy is too high for 0.088 and not high enough for 0.5.
+Perhaps we have two gross scales - facial features and body features and these are really two separate models - directors are going to use fairly standardised scales.
+Could go with entropies for each scale, but what is the formula?
+Or could use a smaller range of scales and a lower entropy.

 million-events|actual fuds|1+ln(million-events)|expected fuds|difference|difference percent
 ---|---|---|---|---|---